robinovitch61/the-leo-zone/content/posts/pager/index.md

 draft: true
 ---

-> _TL;DR: I build terminal applications like [kl for k8s logs][kl] and [wander for Nomad][wander].
-Core functionality of
+> TL;DR: I build terminal applications like [kl for k8s logs][kl] and [wander for Nomad][wander].
+Core functionality
-> these applications is interacting with long blocks of text like application manifests and logs.
-I created a reusable
+> includes interacting with long blocks of text, like application manifests and logs.
+I created a reusable `viewport`
+> component in Go for text navigation in my projects.
+>
-> `viewport` component in Go for text navigation in my projects.
-Terminal pagers are programs that allow you to page
+> Terminal pagers are programs that allow you to page forwards and backwards through multi-page text.
+I used my
-> forwards and backwards through multipage text.
-I used my `viewport` component to make [lore], which I'm now daily
+> `viewport` component to make [lore], which I'm now daily driving as my terminal pager.
+>
-> driving as my terminal pager.
-In this post, I detail the features I wanted to support in my `viewport` and some
+> In this post, I detail the features I wanted to support in my `viewport` as well as some learnings and design
-> learnings and design decisions on my way to making them a reality._
+> decisions on the way to making them a reality.

+## Introduction to Terminal Paging

 Along with running commands, the terminal is often a place for viewing and navigating text.